 Has that time come where your first motorbike registration sticker on your car or motorbike is about to expire?
 Well if you are in that position and are looking to go legit in Thailand the process is actually quite simple to renew and get a brand new sticker to slap on your vehicle.

 UPDATE: Feb.
-2018 The process described in this post is still exactly the same in Chiang Mai.
+2019 The process described in this post is still exactly the same in Chiang Mai.
 The prices for a motorcycle were 324 Baht to get the Insurance and 100 Baht to get the registration sticker.
 However, there was one change.
 I have said in my posts that if you have an older bike you might need to get it inspected before they approve you.
 Well that was the case.
 It seems once your motorbike hits 5 years old you are required to get it checked.

 Reasons To Get A Sticker

 There are two big reasons why should go legit when driving the streets of Thailand.
 The first is failing to have the sticker will result in no 3rd party liability insurance if you get in an accident.
 The second reason to get the sticker is to avoid getting a ticket if you are ever pulled over by the Thai police at a checkpoint.
 For those two reasons alone it is a good idea to get the basic insurance and registration and it won’t take you long at all.